The End of Passport Stamps: Digital Borders 2026

 2. The UK's Full Transition to eVisas

 If you have a UK visa or settled status, you must now use a UKVI Account to prove your status.
+All new grants of leave — visitor, work, and settlement — are recorded solely as eVisas accessible through your online account linked to your passport.
 This digital-only system is designed to prevent forgery and speed up border crossings, but it requires travelers to keep their digital profiles updated with their latest passport details.

 Critical Warning for Travelers